SarahMestiri/online-retail-case/README.md

 Perspectives:
 - Classification of customers

--Clustering of transaction dataset based on its initial features (CustomersID, InvoiceDate,etc)
+-Clustering of transaction dataset based on its initial features (CustomersID, InvoiceDate,etc), apply PCA, feature selection.

-- create new features (Time, Day of week, Month) to explore the data from that point and see what common behaviors like in which period they shop most etc.
+-Create new features (Time, Day of week, Month) to explore the data (EDA) from that point and see what common behaviors like in which period they shop most etc.